phimage/Prephirences/README.md

 ```

 ## Accessing ##
-You can access with all methods defined in PreferencesType
+You can access with all methods defined in PreferencesType protocol

 ```swift
 if let myValue = fromDicoLiteral.objectForKey("myKey") {..}